tqxli/sdannce/DEMO.md

 ## General use of s-DANNCE
-The users are highly encouraged to refer to the provided `demo/*.sh` scripts and explore the functionality.

 ### Train & Predict Animal Centroids
 DANNCE/s-DANNCE performs 3D pose estimation in a **top-down** manner, i.e.